 And if virus protection is a big concern, you get Plusnet Protect for up to seven PCs included as well.
 This is powered by McAfee, and comes completely free with the Unlimited and Unlimited Fibre Extra packages.
 However, with the Unlimited Fibre package, you’ll only get the first three months, so remember to cancel if you don’t want to be charged for it after that.

 There's no TV with Plusnet, but if you have a Sky box and a satellite dish, you can get BT Sport through Plusnet for a significantly reduced price.
-That’s four channels on your TV - BT Sport Europe, BT Sport 1, BT Sport 2, and ESPN - with more football and rugby than you can shake a stick at.
+That’s all the channels on your TV - including BT Sport 1, BT Sport 2, and ESPN - with more football and rugby than you can shake a stick at.

 To find out which Plusnet deals are available in your area, use our postcode checker and take a look.